LonghornRach/tutorial_central-cli-gem/README.md

 ## Usage

+Run 'tutorial_central' to start the program.
 The command line prompts will guide you, but you will start off by choosing to either have the most recently posted tutorials displayed or browsing all of the categories.
 From there you can pick a specific tutorial and the program will show you its location.

 ## Development